 So how can you avoid your funeral turning into an episode of Family Feud?
 The solution is simple.
 Plan ahead with a prepaid funeral and remove the guesswork from your family when the time comes.

 Families are often unprepared when a loved one dies, and it's hard to know what to do.
 A pre-paid funeral service with Bare means Aussies who want to take the future financial and emotional stress off their family can plan ahead for their own simple farewell.
 It also means you have a say in the send-off you want and save the family drama when the time comes.

 Bare removes the unnecessary stress by enabling Aussies to prepay their cremation and pre-plan their own farewell, the way they want it.
 It makes things simpler for you, and the family.

 Save your funeral turning into an episode of Family Feud when you kick the bucket by pre-paying with Bare and going your own way.
-Give our prepaid concierge team a call on 1800 202 901, or visit bare.com.au for a quote.
+This is the average price of a prepaid Bare Cremation correct as of July 2023.* Give our prepaid concierge team a call on 1800 202 901, or visit bare.com.au for a quote tailored to your location.